Jerez de la Frontera: History

-Prehistory and Ancient history
+Prehistory and ancient history

 Traces of human presence in the area date from the upper Neolithic, and humans have inhabited Jerez de la Frontera since at least the Copper or Neolithic Age, but the identity of the first natives remains unclear.
 The first major protohistoric settlement in the area (around the third millennium BC) is attributed to the Tartessians.
 Jerez later became a Roman city under the name of Asta Regia (located 8 km further north at Cortijo el Rosario).

 Middle Ages

-After the fall of the Western Roman Empire, the Vandals and the Visigoths ruled it until the Arabs conquered the area in 711.
+After the collapse of the Western Roman Empire, the Vandals and the Visigoths ruled the area until the Umayyad conquest of Hispania in the early 8th century.
 In the 11th century it briefly became the seat of an independent taifa.
-Some years later 'Abdun ibn Muhammad united it with Arcos and ruled both (ca. 1040–1053).
+Some years later 'Abdun ibn Muhammad united it with Arcos de la Frontera and ruled both (ca. 1040–1053).
 In 1053 it was annexed to Seville.
-From 1145 to 1147 the region of Arcos and Jerez briefly operated as an emirate under dependency of Granada, led by Abu'l-Qasim Ahyal.
+From 1145 to 1147 the region of Arcos and Jerez briefly operated as an emirate under the dependency of Granada, led by Abu'l-Qasim Ahyal.
 Later the Almohads conquered the city.
 In the 12th and 13th centuries Jerez underwent a period of great development, building its defense system and setting the current street layout of the old town.

-In 1231 the Battle of Jerez took place within the town's vicinity: Christian troops under the command of Álvaro Pérez de Castro, lord of the House of Castro and grandson of Alfonso VII, king of Castile and León, defeated the troops of the Emir Ibn Hud, despite the numerical superiority of the latter.
+In 1231 the Battle of Jerez took place within Jerez.
+Christian troops under the command of Álvaro Pérez de Castro, lord of the House of Castro and grandson of Alfonso VII, king of Castile and León, defeated the troops of the Emir Ibn Hud, despite the numerical superiority of the latter.
 After a month-long siege in 1261, the city surrendered to Castile, but its Muslim population remained.
 It rebelled and was finally defeated in 1264.

-Thanks to its agriculture-based economy, rich countryside and bustling demographics, Jerez was already a major city of the Lower Andalusia towards the end of the Middle Ages.
+Due to its agriculture-based economy and demographics, Jerez was already a major city of the Lower Andalusia towards the end of the Middle Ages.

+Historically, a Jewish community existed in Jerez until the 1492 expulsion of the Jews.
+Today the street "Juderia", meaning Jewish quarter in Spanish, in Jerez marks where the old Jewish quarter once existed.